NASA to launch sub-orbital rocket from Virginia - Space Explored

-May 8th, 11:10 PM: Launch was scrubbed on Saturday night due to upper-level winds being too high.
-The next launch attempt will be Sunday at 8:03 PM EDT.
+May 10th, 9:32 AM: The launch was scrubbed on Sunday night due to upper-level winds being too high.
+The next launch attempt will be Monday at 8:04 PM EDT.

 NASA’s Wallops Flight Facility is set to launch a sounding rocket on May 8th late in the evening that could be easily seen across the east side of the US if weather conditions allow.